-Features of the Modern Roundabout Safety A Roundabout is not a Traffic Circle
+Features of the Modern Roundabout Safety Tips for Driving in a Roundabout Environmental Factors: A Roundabout is not a Traffic Circle

 What is a Roundabout?

 A roundabout is a circular intersection where drivers travel in a counterclockwise pattern around a center island.
 The driver yields to traffic in the roundabout, then enters the roundabout and exits at the desired street.
 There are no traffic signals in the roundabout, making travel flow at a steady pace.